A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Simulation

 \item \textbf{GJRM} jointly models the response variable at both times with a distributional fit, and its dependence structure through a copula function to capture the full bivariate distribution:

 In the GJRM framework \citep{GJRM2023}, a distribution is selected for each of the margins and a copula function is selected to fit the dependence structure.
 For these simulated datasets, the marginal distributions are known.
 For the dependence structure, there are many varied copula shapes available for modeling.
-The Clayton, normal, Joe, Gumbel, Frank, AMH, FGM, Plackett, and Hougaard copulas are included in the simulation results.
+The Clayton, normal, Joe, Gumbel and Frank copulas are included in the simulations.

+For estimation we use the distribution which matches the marginals of the known bivariate distribution, e.g. Gamma marginal distribution for the Bivariate Gamma.
+We select the identity link function for all models for the normal, the $\log$ link function for the negative binomial and Gamma, and the logistic link function for the Bernoulli.

 \end{itemize}